 The reason why diatomaceous earth is recommended for killing bugs, is pretty simple.
 The dust is scratchy, so when critters with exoskeletons (hard shells on the outside) are exposed to diatomaceous earth, it cuts through that protective layer and the bugs eventually dehydrate and die.
-That scratchiness, caused by the microscopic edges of the fossilized diatoms, is also why diatomaceous earth irritates the skin and eyes.
+That scratchiness, caused by the microscopic edges of the fossilized diatoms, is also why DE irritates the skin and eyes.
 It is recommended that you wear a mask of you are applying it in large amounts.

 We don’t normally think of fossils as being useful to have around the house, even if they are interesting.
 In the case of diatomaceous earth, however, a small bag can work wonders on pest problems around the home!

 Note: Diatomaceous earth will do harm to all insects with exoskeletons, even the beneficial ones in your garden, so be extra cautious when applying.

 How To Use Diatomaceous Earth To Treat Fleas

 Diatomaceous earth has been used for years as an insecticide to control fleas.